MastarCheeze/study-notes/computer-science/cyber-security.md

 ## Firewall

-> Examine traffic from a computer or network
+> Monitors traffic from a computer or network

 - Reject data from passing through
+   - If criteria is met
 - Close unused ports

 #### Used for